-"17-5-408.
+- "17-5-408.
 Percentage of income, corporation license, and cigarette tax pledged.
-(1) (a) The state pledges and appropriates and directs to be credited as received to the debt service account, except as provided in [section 83], money received from the collection of the individual income tax and, except as provided in 15-31-702 and [section 90], money received from the collection of the corporation license and income tax, as provided in 15-1-501, as may at any time be needed to comply with the principal and interest and reserve requirements stated in 17-5-405(4).

-- (b) The pledge and appropriation made by this section are a first and prior charge upon all money received from the collection of the enumerated taxes. - under 16-11-119 and [sections 91 and 92], the state pledges and appropriates and directs to be credited to the debt service account 79.75% of all remaining money received from the collection of the excise tax on cigarettes that is levied, imposed, and assessed by 16-11-111.
+(1) (a) The state pledges and appropriates and directs to be credited as received to the debt service account, except as provided in [section 83], money received from the collection of the individual income tax and, except as provided in 15-31-702 and [section 90], money received from the collection of the corporation license and income tax, as provided in 15-1-501, as may at any time be needed to comply with the principal and interest and reserve requirements stated in 17-5-405(4). - (b) The pledge and appropriation made by this section are a first and prior charge upon all money received from the collection of the enumerated taxes. - (2) Except for the amount credited to the veterans' home maintenance and improvement account under 16-11-119 and [sections 91 and 92], the state pledges and appropriates and directs to be credited to the debt service account 79.75% of all remaining money received from the collection of the excise tax on cigarettes that is levied, imposed, and assessed by 16-11-111.
 The state also pledges and appropriates and directs to be credited as received to the debt service account, except as provided in [section 92], all money received from the collection of the taxes on other tobacco products that are or may be imposed for that purpose, including the tax imposed by 16-11-202.
 This section does not impair or otherwise affect the provisions and covenants contained in the resolutions authorizing the presently outstanding long-range building program bonds.
 Subject to the provisions of the preceding sentence, the pledge and appropriation made by this section are a first and prior charge upon all money received from the collection of all taxes referred to in this subsection."

 NEW SECTION.
-Se ection 104.
+Section 104.
 Insurance provisions not applicable.
-The provisions of Title 33 do not apply to [sections 1 th rough 82, 10 01, 104, and 105].
+The provisions of Title 33 do not apply to [sections 1 through 82, 101, and 105 and this section].

 NEW SECTION.
 Section 105.
 Construction.
-[This act] must be construed as necessary to comply with federal health care legislation, consistent with the intent of the act to establish a single payor for health care with freedom of choice of professional provider and a single standard of care for all Montanans eligible for particular services under the health security system.
+[This act] must be construed as necessary to comply with federal health care legislation, consistent with the intent of the act to establish a single payor for health care with freedom of choice of professional providers and a single standard of care for all Montanans eliqible for particular services under the health security system.